robert-westenberger/knowledgebase/webgl/lights.md

 * **Directional** - Will illuminate all objects in a scene, regardless of distance from the source.
 The sun is an example of a directional light source.
 A directional light is modeled with a normalized vector that indicates its direction.

 ### Normals
+**Normals** are [vectors](/mathematics/linear-algebra/vectors-and-spaces) that are perpendicular to the surface we want to illuminate.They represent the orientation of the surface and are therefore critical to modeling the interaction between a light source and the object.